-Need Money ASAP?
+Need Money Fast?
 25 Clever Ways to Earn Cash in the Next Hour

 Life happens, and sometimes that means you're short on cash when you need it most.

-What can you do when your wallet is empty, your credit cards are maxed out and your checking account is empty, but you think to yourself, “I need money now”?
+What can you do when your wallet is empty, your credit cards are maxed out and your checking account is empty, and you know you need to make money fast.
 Work your way through this list of 25 ways to make money in the next hour.

 In addition to things I can do when I need money now, I've included ways to quickly borrow money and cash in on things around the house, plus a few tricks to get friends to help out while helping them.

 There is just one rule: Each method must make it possible to put cash in your hands in the next 60 minutes.